 The United States proposals are highlighted in yellow.
 It is also proposed to elevate the status of this document to Preliminary Draft New Recommendation.
 It should be noted that in certain instances the United States has provided USA notes in response to the editor’s notes for clarification.
 These notes are not intended to be retained for the final output of this document.

+Changes from the first draft are highlighted in Turquoise.

 Attachment: 1